ethanp/programming/Notes/Bash Notes.md

 * `$(c)` and `backtick(c)` are (at least practically) the same, they **capture the output**.
 * `eval c` **interprets the text** you give it as a bash command.

+### Subshells and Code Blocks

+**Subshell** commands are wrapped in parentheses and are run in a separate process.
+The main advantage is that state changes in the subshell (e.g. via `cd`) don't affect the parent.

+    tar -cf - . | (cd /newdir; tar -xpf -)

+A **code block** is like a subshell, but runs in the shell's current process, and state changes *do* affect the shell's state.
+These don't seem all that useful.

 ## Jobs